AndrewLosseff/leetcode-typescript-solutions/README.md

 ## About

-This is a companion repository for this course
+This is a companion repository for this playlist https://www.youtube.com/watch?v=NdLSLR7zrXw&list=PLXjwMrEcNKKf9iCfHwWHoKlBF5Ct64FF-

 ## How to use this repo